 Extra duties that RN coders can perform

 RN coders may execute a wide range of secondary tasks.
-Coding roles involve ensuring providers are conversant with federal compliance orders where specific coding and billing standards are needed.
+Coding roles ensure providers are conversant with federal compliance orders where specific coding and billing standards are needed.
 They should also train educators to refile and audit appeals for denied claims and support providers and patients on medical coverage matters.

-Often, coders will also operate as medical billers, preparing billing statements and acting as principal liaisons to insurance providers.
+Coders often operate as medical billers, preparing billing statements and acting as principal liaisons to insurance providers.

 RN Coders are Ideal Resources for Success

 The availability of advanced software has eased and accelerated RN coder tasks by partly automating the procedure with accessible code databases.
-The commonly used code groups are the International Classification of Disease, Healthcare Common Procedure Coding, and Current Procedural Terminology.
+The codes commonly used are the International Classification of Disease, Healthcare Common Procedure Coding, and Current Procedural Terminology.
 Further, the Approved Clinical Supervisor Code of Ethics tackles questions on an RNs responsibility and how they should behave.

 What skills should RN coders possess?